-Emmaus currently supports more than 700 companions and each community operates a series of shops and warehouse social enterprises.
+Emmaus Village Carlton currently supports 32 companions and operates a furniture shop, bric a brac shop, a boutique and a bistro.
 The money generated from the social enterprises supports the community, as well as providing meaningful work for companions.
 Emmaus aims to be able to provide 1,000 companion places across the UK by 2020.

 Ian O’Hara, Community Director said: “All the companions feel part of what we are trying to achieve here.
 They know that all their efforts are rewarded because all the profits go back in to the community to help them make a better life for themselves”

 Emmaus UK’s President, Terry Waite CBE added: “The way in which the UK movement has grown and been supported over the past 25 years is incredibly humbling.
 As homelessness continues to rise, each local community has helped to tackle this problem, providing those in need with not just a bed for the night but opportunities to work, contribute to society and change their lives on their own terms.
 I’m proud of all we have achieved upon this landmark anniversary and encourage you all to attend our celebration events across the country on the 25 June”.